Key takeaways from the new Epstein documents

 Which big names are on the Jeffrey Epstein list?

-Hundreds of pages of previously sealed court documents related to Jeffrey Epstein, the disgraced financier and registered sex offender, were disclosed to the public on Wednesday.
+Nineteen previously sealed court documents related to Jeffrey Epstein, the disgraced financier and registered sex offender, were disclosed to the public on Thursday.

-Forty-five court documents were unveiled as part of a lawsuit against Epstein by one of his victims.
+Their release by a New York judge came the day after the first batch of documents was unveiled as part of a lawsuit against Epstein by one of his victims.

+The second set of documents did not shed a great deal of new light on the case and included many of the names previously made public.

 These documents had been previously sealed or redacted, concealing the identities of over 100 victims, associates, or friends of Epstein, each identified as “J Doe” along with a distinctive identifying number.